2023 Sun Court Application

 In the early years of the coronation, about 30 young women were part of the formal coronation, and each participant represented an organization.

-Today, from five-to-nine or more individuals are chosen for the court, including one queen.
+Today, from 10-to-14 individuals are chosen for the court, including one queen.
 Selection is based on poise, appearance, personality, communication and interpersonal skills, and the ability to demonstrate knowledge of El Paso.
 Contestants must be enrolled as full-time students.

 The Sun Court serves as ambassadors for the city of El Paso.
-They volunteer at various community events and make appearances at the Western Refining College All-America Golf Classic, FirstLight Federal Credit Union Sun Bowl Parade, WestStar Bank Don Haskins Sun Bowl Invitational, Hyundai Sun Bowl Game, Academy Sports + Outdoors Sun Bowl International Soccer Tournament, the Helen of Troy Sun Court Charm Camp and other events throughout the year.
+They volunteer at various community events and make appearances at the Andeavor All-America Golf Classic, FirstLight Federal Credit Union Sun Bowl Parade, WestStar Bank Don Haskins Sun Bowl Invitational, Hyundai Sun Bowl Game, Academy Sports + Outdoors Sun Bowl International Soccer Tournament, the Helen of Troy Sun Court Charm Camp and other events throughout the year.